ChristopheBouriel/SharePlace-Docker/README.md

 	* Username --> Moderator
 	* Password --> moderate

-	If you decided to install the phpMyAdmin, you can find the panel at localhost:8080 in your browser (the DB name is "sampledb") :
+	If you've decided to install the phpMyAdmin, you can find the panel at localhost:8080 in your browser (the DB name is "sampledb") :
 	* Username --> Root
 	* Password --> Root